i-like-robots/react-tags/README.md

 npm run dev # open http://localhost:8080
 ```

-### Upgrading from 4.x to 5.0
+### Upgrading from 4.x to 5.x

-1. The `delimiters` has been removed, any references to this will now be ignored.
+1. The `delimiters` option has been removed, any references to this will now be ignored.
 2. The `classNames` option has been updated:

   ```udiff